ceronman/typeannotations/README.md

 ### Typedefs

-A `typedef` is similar to an `Interface` except that it defines a single function signature. a type of functions implementing a specific signature.
+A `typedef` is similar to an `Interface` except that it defines a single function signature.
 This is useful for defining callbacks.
 For example:

 ```python
 >>> @typedef